Latest

 From Hope to Horror: The Trafficking Pipeline in Cyprus’s Nightlife

-Emma Ristic2025, Archive, Europe, Newspaper, Social & Economic Rights
+Emma Ristic2025, Europe, Social & Economic Rights

 On March 6th of 2025, a chilling tragedy occurred in a Cypriot nightclub.
 Anastasia Melega, a 23-year-old mother who had immigrated from Moldova, was found dead in the bathroom of […]